Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Simulation Study

-We evaluated the empirical performance of the proposed approaches through simulation studies.
-We considered a main study with $n_1=10,000$ and a validation study with $n_2=250$ and 1000 to denote a moderate and large validation study, respectively.
-For illustration, we considered a continuous baseline covariate $W$ and generated the mediator $M$, true exposure $A$, and $W$ from a multivariate normal distribution with mean $\bm 0$ and variance-covariance matrix $0.5\times\left[ \right]$ such that the marginal variance for each variable is 0.5 and the mutual correlation between any two of the three variables are 0.2.
-Then, given the true exposure $A$, the mismeasured exposure $A^*$ is generated by $N(\rho_{AA^*} A, 0.5(1-\rho_{AA^*}^2))$ to ensure that the correlation coefficient between $A$ and $A^*$ is $\rho_{AA^*}$ and $A^*$ has the same marginal distribution to it of $A$.
-We chose $\rho_{AA^*} \in (0.4,0.6,0.8)$ to denote a large, medium, and small measurement error.
-Next, the true failure time was generated by the Cox model $\lambda_{\widetilde T}(t|A,M,\bm W) = \lambda_0(t) e^{\beta_1 A + \beta_2 M + \beta_3 AM + \beta_4 W}$, where $\beta_3=\beta_4=\log(1.1)$ and $(\beta_1,\beta_2)$ was selected such that TE and MP, defined for $A$ in change from 0 to 1 conditional on $W=0$ under a rare outcome assumption, are $\log(1.5)$ and 30\%, respectively.
-Similar to \cite{liao2011survival}, the baseline hazard was set to be of the Weibull form $\lambda_0(t) = \theta v (vt)^{\theta-1}$ with $\theta=6$ and $v$ was selected to achieve a relative rare cumulative event rate at 5\% for 50-year follow-up.
-The censoring time $C$ was assumed to be exponentially distributed with a rate of 1\% per year.
-The observed failure time $T_i$ was set to $\text{min}\{\widetilde T_i,C_i,t^*\}$, where $t^*$ is the maximum follow-up time that was set to 50 years.
+We studied the empirical performance of the proposed methods via simulation studies.
+We considered a main study with $n_1=10,000$ and a validation study with $n_2=250$ and 1000 to represent a moderate and large validation study size.
+We considered a continuous baseline covariate $W$ and generated the mediator $M$, true exposure $A$, and $W$ from a multivariate normal distribution with mean $\bm 0$ and variance-covariance matrix $0.5\times\left[ \right]$ such that the marginal variance for each variable is 0.5 and the mutual correlation between any two of the three variables are 0.2.
+Then, given the true exposure $A$, the mismeasured exposure $A^*$ was generated by $N(\rho_{AA^*} A, 0.5(1-\rho_{AA^*}^2))$ to ensure that the correlation coefficient between $A$ and $A^*$ is $\rho_{AA^*}$ and that $A^*$, $A$ have the same marginal distribution.
+We chose $\rho_{AA^*} \in \{0.4,0.6,0.8\}$ to reflect a large, medium, and small measurement error.
+The true failure time was generated by the Cox model $\lambda_{\widetilde T}(t|A,M,\bm W) = \lambda_0(t) e^{\beta_1 A + \beta_2 M + \beta_3 AM + \beta_4 W}$, where $\beta_3=\beta_4=\log(1.1)$ and $(\beta_1,\beta_2)$ were selected such that TE and MP, defined for $A$ in change from 0 to 1 conditional on $W=0$ under a rare outcome assumption, are $\log(1.5)$ and 30\%, respectively.
+Similar to \cite{liao2011survival}, the baseline hazard was set to be of the Weibull form $\lambda_0(t) = \theta v (vt)^{\theta-1}$ with $\theta=6$ and $v$ was selected to achieve a relative rare cumulative event rate at 5\% at the maximum follow-up time with $t^*=50$.
+The censoring time $C$ was assumed to be exponentially distributed with the rate parameter set at 0.01.
+The observed failure time $T_i$ was set to $\text{min}\{\widetilde T_i,C_i,t^*\}$.
+According to the approximate expressions of the mediation effect measures, the true values of the NIE, NDE, and MP on the log-hazard ratio scale were 0.121, 0.283, and 30\%, respectively.